omegasenior/topbiketoursportugal/content/testimonials/review1.md

 ---
 language: en
-title: '> ...it was a great experience not to be forgotten.'
+title: "> ...it was a great experience not to be forgotten."
-quote: >-
-  We have recently completed the Silver Coast bike tour.
+quote: We have recently completed the Silver Coast bike tour.
 We chose to have E Bikes but I hardly used it as virtually flat the whole way.
 From the first decision to do the tour we were more than happy with the communication had with Sergio.
 On the first morning we met Sergio in the hotel and went through